apruden/DataCleaningProject/CodeBook.md

 For each of these features, the following variables are extracted from the data and present in the tidy data set:

-  - <signal>Mean: Mean value
+  - <feature_name>Mean: Mean value
-  - <signal>Std: Standard deviation
+  - <feature_name>Std: Standard deviation

 Two extra variables are added to the tidy data set:

-  - Activity: The labeled activity name
+  - Activity: The labeled activity name which can be: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING;
-  - Subject: The subject identifier.
+  - Subject: The subject identifier, which is an integer number between 1 to 30.

 In total there are 68 variables in the resulting tidy data set.